 e-learning

-Long before John would record eLearning projects for industry leaders like Educational Research Bureau (ERB), he was part of an ensemble of voice actors in 2006 who worked on e-textbooks for high school students.
-“American History” was a popular textbook from MacDougal Littell, a division of Houghton Mifflin.
-Back in the day, this was an “interactive” textbook - in the form of a singular disc - that was inserted into a desktop computer’s DVD-ROM drive.
-This “eEdition” provided students with animation and interactive content for an audio-visual experience.
-John got the chance to be Thomas Paine, author of “Common Sense”, published in January 1776, the 47-page pamphlet that would encourage the residents of the Thirteen Colonies to embrace the concept of independence from England.
-Here is John’s favorite two minutes from “Common Sense”.
+Long before John would record eLearning projects for industry leaders such as Educational Research Bureau (ERB), he was part of an ensemble of voice actors in 2006 who worked on e-textbooks for middle school students.
+American History was a popular selection from McDougal Littell, a division of Houghton Mifflin.
+Back in the day this was an example of an “interactive textbook” in the form of a singular disc for a desktop computer’s DVD-ROM drive.
+This type of eEdition provided students with animation and interactive content for an audio-visual experience.
+John got the chance to voice Thomas Paine, author of Common Sense, the 47-page pamphlet published in January, 1776, that would encourage the residents of the Thirteen Colonies to embrace the concept of independence from England.
+Here is an audio sample of John’s favorite section of Common Sense as well as an audio sample of the final lines of the Declaration of Independence crafted, in part, by the Connecticut statesman Roger Sherman, who was the only person to have signed all four of the most significant documents in our nation’s early history.

 Math Sample